 \subsection{Related Work}

 Spanners have recently received a lot of attention~\cite{FaginEtAl2015, FreydenbergerEtAl2018, PeterfreundEtAl2019, AmarilliEtAl2021, MaturanaEtAl2018, FlorenzanoEtAl2020, PeterfreundEtAl2019_2, Freydenberger2019, FreydenbergerHolldack2018,FreydenbergerThompson2020, Peterfreund2019PhD, SchmidSchweikardt2022, SchmidSchweikardt2021_PODS, DBLP:journals/sigmod/AmarilliBMN20, AmarilliEtAl2022, DoleschalEtAl2020, DoleschalEtAl2021, FreydenbergerThompson2022, MunozRiveros2023}.
 However, as it seems, most of the recent progress on document spanners concerns regular spanners.
-For example, it has recently been shown that results of regular spanners can be enumerated with linear preprocessing and constant delay~\cite{AmarilliEtAl2021, FlorenzanoEtAl2020}, the paper~\cite{MaturanaEtAl2018} is concerned with different semantics of regular spanners and their expressive power, and~\cite{PeterfreundEtAl2019} investigates the evaluation of algebraic expressions over regular spanners.
-Papers that are concerned with string-equality selection are~\cite{FreydenbergerHolldack2018} in which many negative results for core spanner evaluation are shown,~\cite{Freydenberger2019} which, by presenting a logic that exactly covers core spanners, answers questions on the expressive power of core spanners.
+For example, it has recently been shown that results of regular spanners can be enumerated with linear preprocessing and constant delay~\cite{AmarilliEtAl2021, FlorenzanoEtAl2020}, the paper~\cite{MaturanaEtAl2018} is concerned with different semantics of regular spanners and their expressive power, and~\cite{PeterfreundEtAl2019} investigates the evaluation of relational algebra expressions over regular spanners.
+Papers that are concerned with string-equality selection are the following.
+In~\cite{FreydenbergerHolldack2018} many negative results for core spanner evaluation are shown.
+By presenting a logic that exactly covers core spanners, the work~\cite{Freydenberger2019} answers questions on the expressive power of core spanners.
 That datalog over regular spanners covers the whole class of core spanners is shown in~\cite{PeterfreundEtAl2019_2}.
-In~\cite{FreydenbergerEtAl2018}, the authors consider conjunctive queries on top of regular spanners and, among mostly negative results, also contains the positive result that such queries with equality-selections can be evaluated efficiently if the number of string equalities is bounded by a constant.
+In~\cite{FreydenbergerEtAl2018}, the authors consider conjunctive queries on top of regular spanners and, among mostly negative results, they also show the positive result that such queries with equality-selections can be evaluated efficiently if the number of string equalities is bounded by a constant.
 The paper~\cite{FreydenbergerThompson2020} investigates the dynamic descriptive complexity of regular spanners and core spanners.
 While all these papers contribute deep insights with respect to document spanners, positive algorithmic results for the original core spanners from~\cite{FaginEtAl2015} seem scarce and the huge gap in terms of tractability between regular and core spanners seems insufficiently bridged by tractable fragments of core spanners.
 A rather recent paper that also deals with non-regular document spanners is~\cite{Peterfreund2021}.
 However, the non-regular aspect of~\cite{Peterfreund2021} does not consist in string-equality selections, but rather that spanners are represented by context-free language descriptors (in particular grammars) instead of regular ones.
 The spanner class from~\cite{Peterfreund2021} is incomparable with core spanners, and the main focus of~\cite{Peterfreund2021} is on enumeration.